ISAITB/docs-tdl/source/introduction/index.rst

 Processing handlers
 ~~~~~~~~~~~~~~~~~~~

-**Processing handlers** are extensions to the test bed's capabilities to undertake actions that it does not natively support.
+**Processing handlers** are extensions to the Test Bed's capabilities to undertake actions that it does not natively support.
 The
 purpose of a processing handler is to receive a set of input parameters that it can process and produce a
 set of output values.
 These output values are stored in the test session context for subsequent use.

-Processing handlers implement the `GITB processing service API`_ that defines the operations needed by the test bed to request
+Processing handlers implement the `GITB processing service API`_ that defines the operations needed by the Test Bed to request
 processing for specific input and receive the results.
 Implementations can be either embedded components or external web service endpoints.

 .. _GITB processing service API: https://www.itb.ec.europa.eu/specs/latest/gitb_ps.wsdl